 If you’re in Tennessee and you’re an adult, buying and possessing natural kratom products is legal today.

-This bill would take the opposite philosophy: keep kratom legal for adults 21+, but regulate it like a supplement.
-Core provisions include a 2% cap on 7-OH content as a fraction of alkaloids (or 1 mg per serving, whichever is lower), a ban on synthetic alkaloids, certificate-of-analysis requirements, labeling rules (including a “habit forming” warning), and Alcoholic Beverage Commission enforcement with fine-based penalties.
+HB2594 would have taken the opposite philosophy: keep kratom legal for adults 21+, but regulate it like a supplement — a 2% cap on 7-OH content as a fraction of alkaloids (or 1 mg per serving, whichever is lower), a ban on synthetic alkaloids, certificate-of-analysis requirements, labeling rules, and Alcoholic Beverage Commission enforcement with fine-based penalties.
+It did not advance to a floor vote during the 2025-2026 session.
+The legislature chose the ban path instead.

 Federal Action Is Separate